 Considering you'll be wearing this sleep mask for several hours at a time, it's important to choose one made from a breathable fabric to avoid sweating where the sleep mask hugs your face.

-"Lightweight silk fabrics will breathe and feel nice to the skin," notes Allison Siebern, PhD, a sleep health psychologist who's board-certified in behavioral sleep medicine and Proper's Head Sleep Science Advisor.
+"Lightweight silk fabrics will breathe and feel nice to the skin," says Allison Siebern, PhD, a sleep health psychologist who's board-certified in behavioral sleep medicine and Proper's Head Sleep Science Advisor.
 "If the adjustable strap is also made of silk, it will also help protect your hair from getting snagged."

 2. Snug Fit